xiewei-wayne/ffmpeg-ios-compile/README.md

 ------------------

 Those scripts help you compile ffmpeg libs for iOS Device/Simulator.
+You need 'XCode Developer_3.2.5' to compile ffmpeg libs for iOS.

+I compiled my own ffmpeg libs for iOS with the same scripts here without any errors.

 Execute those shell scripts in root directory of ffmpeg v1.0.